puppetlabs/puppetlabs-dsc_lite/README.md

 ## Troubleshooting

-When Puppet runs, the dsc module takes the code supplied in your puppet manifest and converts that into PowerShell code that is sent to the DSC engine directly using `Invoke-DscResource`.
+When Puppet runs, the dsc_lite module takes the code supplied in your puppet manifest and converts that into PowerShell code that is sent to the DSC engine directly using `Invoke-DscResource`.
 You can see both the commands sent and the result of this by running puppet interactively, e.g. `puppet apply --debug`.
 It will output the PowerShell code that is sent to DSC to execute and the return data from DSC.
 For example:

 ```puppet
 Notice: Compiled catalog for win2012r2 in environment production in 0.82 seconds